 Frequently Asked Questions

-Q Are we required to be a resident of CT to be married?
+Q Are we required to be a resident of FL to be married?

 A No. However, you must obtain your marriage license in the town where the ceremony will be held.

 Q How old do you have to be to apply for a marriage license?

 A At least 18 years of age, or the following exception applies:

 · The person is a minor at least 16 years old and has received authorization to marry from the probate judge in the town in which the minor lives.

 · Not under the supervision or control of a conservator, or the following exception is met: the person is under the supervision or control of a conservator and such person has received written consent to marry from their conservator.